Cnash77/pitch_modeling/README.md

       The final product is the three raw data tables in a duckdb table called "pitch_design.db"

 2. individual_pitch_model.py: A python script that models individual pitches in each pitcher's arsenal, by year and describes different metrics about the pitch.
 Metrics that I created in this model are: Whiff+, Contact+, Strike+, Ball+, Swing+, Pitch Grade, Stuff+.
-The final product is a csv titled "pitcher_summarized_data.csv" that models each pitcher's pitch arsenal and the grade of each pitch.
+The final product is a csv titled "pitch_level_model.csv" that models each pitcher's pitch arsenal and the grade of each pitch.

 3. pitch_nastiness.py: A python script that models individual pitches and grades their "nastiness", aka their ability to fool hitters into a whiff or called strike based on the pitch's movement, velocity, and release.
-Our final product is a csv called "pitch_nastiness_2025.csv" that contains the pitch nastiness of every pitch in the 2025 season that ended in a whiff or called strike.
+Our final product is a csv called "pitch_nastiness_model.csv" that contains the pitch nastiness of every pitch in the 2025 season that ended in a whiff or called strike.

 4. pitcher_model.py: A python script that models a pitcher's overall performance over each season since 2021.
 This is a combination of baseball reference data and advanced metrics like: clutch+, arsenal+ and relief_run_prevention+.
-The final product is a csv called "pitcher_advanced_model.csv" that contains basic statistics that you would see on baseball reference for each pitcher's season as well as the advanced statistics that we mentioned earlier.
+The final product is a csv called "pitcher_level_model.csv" that contains basic statistics that you would see on baseball reference for each pitcher's season as well as the advanced statistics that we mentioned earlier.

 METRICS CREATED:

-pitcher_summarized_data.csv:
+pitch_level_model.csv:

       1. Whiff+: A pitch's ability to generate whiffs.
 A higher score means that pitch that can generate more whiffs.
 100 is league average.